coredns/coredns/GOVERNANCE.md

 ## Project Steering Committee

-The CoreDNS project has a project steering committee consisting of 3 members.
+The CoreDNS project has a project steering committee consisting of 5 members.
-The steering committee in CoreDNS has a final say in any decision concerning the CoreDNS project.
+The steering committee in CoreDNS has a final say in any decision concerning the CoreDNS project, with the exceptions of deciding steering committe membership, and changes to project governance.
+See `Changes in Project Steeting Committee Membership` and `Changes in Project Governance`.

+All decisions made must not conflict with CNCF policy.

 The maximum term length of each steering committee member is one year, with no term limit restriction.